kenahoo/RHadoop-Wiki/Getting-data-in-and-out.md

 In v1.1 we have `csvtextinput` which is actually a higher level function that take arguments modeled after `read.table` and returns a function that can be passed to `mapreduce` as `textinputformat`, as in `mapreduce(..., textinputformat = csvtextinputformat(sep =
 ","`.
-There is also `jsontextinput` which is 2 tab-separated JSON objects.
+There is also `jsontextinputformat` which is 2 tab-separated JSON objects.
 Equivalent functions exist on the output side.

 Wordcount: please not the use of `textinputformat`